SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 The decimal fraction consists of a decimal point (``.``) followed by a sequence of decimal digits.
-The exponent consists of an upper- or lowercase ``e`` prefix followed by sequence of decimal digits that indicates what power of 10 the value preceding the ``e`` is multiplied by.
+The exponent consists of an upper- or lowercase ``e`` prefix followed by a sequence of decimal digits that indicates what power of 10 the value preceding the ``e`` is multiplied by.
 For example, ``1.25e2`` represents 1.25 ⨉ 10\ :superscript:`2`,
 which evaluates to ``125.0``.